Does Health Insurance Pay Accident Injury Medical Bills

 Our injury attorneys have more than 25 years’ experience representing hundreds of people throughout Minnesota.
 We have worked on injury cases of all kinds.
 Everything from broken bones requiring surgery, to burn injuries, concussions, amputations, and more.
 Understanding medical bills after an injury can be difficult.
 However, we regularly deal with all the major health care providers, as well as the medical insurance companies.

 You are welcome to call our office for a free consultation.
 An injury lawyer will answer your questions and explain your rights.
 We have offices to meet you throughout the Twin Cities.
 A lawyer will also come to your home anywhere in Minnesota.
-Our attorneys will make sure your accident bills are paid and that you get all of the compensation you are entitled to.
+We never charge anything unless you receive compensation for your injuries.